TassioCarmo/havard-cs50x-week8-js-html-css/README.md

-# Introduction to javascript, html and CSS
+# Introduction to javascript, HTML and CSS

 ## what did i learn